Azure/AvereSDK/docs/installation.md

+---
+author: ekpgh
+date: 2019-05-09
+---

 # Installing and Setting Up the vfxt.py Script

 You can run vfxt.py from any UNIX-style console environment that has access to your cloud computing resources.
 The simplest option is to create a Linux instance within the cloud environment, and install vfxt.py in that virtual machine.
 Alternatively, you can use a console from a remote Linux or Mac OS environment, as long as it has IP connectivity to your cloud instances.

-**TIP:** For Microsoft Azure, a preconfigured Cluster Controller Node virtual machine image is available in the Azure Marketplace.
+> **TIP:** For Microsoft Azure, a preconfigured Cluster Controller Node virtual machine image is available in the Azure Marketplace.
 Search for “Avere” and then choose **Avere vFXT for Azure**.
 This image is preconfigured with required software to create and manage Avere vFXT clusters in Azure.
 >
 > The Azure Marketplace also has the **Avere vFXT for Azure template**, which is a wizard-based cluster creation tool.
 That process is described in [Avere vFXT for Azure documentation](https://docs.microsoft.com/azure/avere-vfxt/).